ippontech/blog-usa/posts/kubernetes-tutorial-1-intro.md

 ## Cluster Communication

 The way Kubernetes operates is to have a pool of machines ready for any application to be deployed onto them.
 The machines communicate by having the same Kubelet application installed on all said machines.
-The Kubelet can manage the node it is installed on by running application containers, while also having a communication endpoint for controllers nodes to send operations.
+The Kubelet has the responsibility of managing the node its installed on and communicating to the controller nodes.
+It has the system permissions to start and stop containers, mount and unmount volumes, and open and close ports etc. Essentially it is in charge of listening for commands sent from the controller nodes and executing the commands sent.
+This enables each node in the cluster to be orchestrated as a group of machines, otherwise known as a cluster.

 ## Visualizing Kubernetes